zerodogg/rotcelloc/README.md

 **imdbID** - the IMDB id for this item.
 This is to help `rotcelloc` find metadata for the item, or force it to use a certain entry if it detects the wrong one.
-As we use the OMDB, if this is omitted we will do what we can to autodetect it using OMDB (which usually works very well).
+As we use the TMDB, if this is omitted we will do what we can to autodetect it using TMDB (which usually works very well).

 **actors** - a list of actors for the item, will be extracted from metadata if omitted